• DONATION

 According to the practice of the Orthodox Church memorial services are not held during Great Feast days, such as the Dormition of Theotokos, Annunciation, the period from Lazarus Saturday to Thomas Sunday, Christmas, 1st of January, Theophany, Easter, Ascension, Pentecost, Holy Spirit, Transfiguration and the Elevation of the Holy Cross.

-Please feel free to discuss the subject with your parish priest in order to familiarize yourself with the meaning of the commemoration periods in which mnemosyna services are held.
+Please feel free to discuss the subject with your parish priest in order to familiarize yourself with the meaning of the commemoration periods in which Mnimosyna services are held.

 For more SEE DETAILS